JSv4/OpenContracts/opencontractserver/llms/README.md

 #     corpus_id=456,
 #     embedder_path="sentence-transformers/all-MiniLM-L6-v2" # Handled by config
 # )
-# For demonstration, let'''s assume '''store''' is an instance of a CoreAnnotationVectorStore compatible store.
+# For demonstration, let's assume '''store''' is an instance of a CoreAnnotationVectorStore compatible store.

 # Complex search with filters
 # Available filters include Django ORM lookups on Annotation fields,